 Since Cape Coral Technical College opened its doors in 1993, the 14-acre institution offers career and technical training in five industries, but the nursing program was its first official program.
 The Practical Nursing program can be completed in either a full-time or part-time capacity, taking as little as 13 months to complete.
 The LPN program from this college has been ranked as #2 in the state of Florida by PracticalNursing.org for several reasons in part due to its small class sizes, hands-on clinical training, and experienced nurses, who are also Licensed, Registered Nurses.

 Big Bend Technical College

 Big Bend Technical College is a small, two-year institution located in Perry, Florida.
 The instructors of the LPN program want to prepare students to be successful in their future careers through an in-depth education that offers courses like family and community health, structure and function of the human body, nursing needs of the patient, and nutrition.
 The program is approved by the Florida Board of Nursing and requires a total of 1,350 hours to graduate.
-Only 24 students are accepted based on the applicant’s score, prior education, and/or medical employment.
+They accept up to 30 students based on the applicant’s score, prior education, and/or medical employment.